bbalganjjm/natural_js/html/naturaljs/refr/refr010201_en_US.md

 Overview
 ===

-Config(N.config) is a place to save Natural-JS operation environment setting, AOP setting, Communication Filter setting, UI option value, etc.
+Config(N.config) is a place to save Natural-JS operation environment setting, AOP setting, Communication Filter setting, UI global option value, etc.

 Defined in the natural.config.js file and the configuration values ​​are stored separately in N.context as property values ​​for each package.
  * N.context.attr("core") : Default values ​​for the libraries in the Natural-CORE package.